<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Figure 2: Results from the ASH Test.
 Values presented are Peak Force in Newtons.
 D=Dominant Arm; ND=Non-Dominant Arm. *statistically significant difference between arms

 Above I provide results from a group of NCAA DII college baseball pitchers (n=33) before their anticipated season.
 You’ll notice I present the data in both absolute (N) and again below in relative (%BW) values, remember it’s best practice to use relative values when comparing results between athletes, but absolute is okay for tracking the same athlete over time.
 Another thing you might notice is that unlike other studies using the ASH test in non-throwing athletes, these baseball pitchers have significantly greater peak force production in the throwing arm compared to the non-throwing side (in all but 1 of the test positions).
 We should’ve seen that coming though, given what we know about overhead athletes.
 Even more interesting, is that the greatest bilateral differences are at the “T” and “Y” positions, or the two positions most closely mimicking the angle of the arm during throwing.
-Now we can start to see how the test has specific transfer to sport.
+Now we can start to see how the test has a specific transfer to sport.
 Based on these results, it would be reasonable to assume that other overhead athletes, like volleyball players or swimmers, would show the greatest bilateral differences in the “I” position (A. in the figure above).

 If you’re strapped for time and can only test one of the above positions, I recommend testing the position with the most obvious transfer to the sport your athlete plays.
-Having this healthy baseline before the season starts allows us to look at arm health throughout the season, before or after competition, or if the athlete is injured and needs to rehab.
+Having this healthy baseline before the season starts allows us to look at arm health throughout the season, before or after competition, or if the athlete is injured and needs rehab.

 Ben Ashworth

 Figure 2: Results from the ASH Test.
-Values presented are Peak Force in % of Bodyweight.
+Values presented are Peak Force in % of body weight.
 D=Dominant Arm; ND=Non-Dominant Arm. *statistically significant difference between arms

-When we look at the results in % bodyweight (BW) you’ll see that, on average, these pitchers all produce peak force >10% BW in each position—even on the non-dominant side.
+When we look at the results in % body weight (BW) you’ll see that, on average, these pitchers all produce peak force >10% BW in each position—even on the non-dominant side.
 Digging a little deeper into the data, it is pretty rare for a pitcher to have a peak force <10% with their throwing arm (0 pitchers in A, 3 in B, 5 in C, and 2 in D).
 This gives us a pretty good threshold for determining if a pitcher’s arm is healthy: if a pitcher can’t produce 10% bodyweight of peak force in the “T” or “Y” position, there might be some underlying issues or potential fatigue from throwing, training, etc. Of course, if you test your pitchers regularly, you have a good idea of what their “normal” value is for the ASH test, but this data can provide a starting point.
 Lastly, there is only 1 instance in this group where a pitcher failed to get to 8% BW of peak force with the throwing arm, so 8% could be a good “floor” value for quantifying arm health.

 "This gives us a pretty good threshold for determining if a pitcher’s arm is healthy: if a pitcher can’t produce 10% bodyweight of peak force in the “T” or “Y” position, there might be some underlying issues or potential fatigue from throwing, training, etc." - Aaron Trunt